Are Question Tags In Dialogue Writing A Good Idea?

 Yes, three times.
 So I’m worried.

 This form is perhaps more evident in meaning.
-But it is still quite weak and can become tedious if it is used too often.
+But it is still quite weak and can become tedious if used too often.

 Don’t be vague

-Another problem that can occur is including hedge words that express uncertainty.
+Another problem that can occur is including hedge words to express uncertainty.
 These vague words include, seemed, sort of, and a bit.

 When you add them to a tag question, they diminish the value of a phrase.